Whatsapp/Mobile Contact number:

 A Unique Residential College System

-UM is the only university in Macao to implement a residential college system.
-In fact, its RC system is the largest in Asia.
+UM adopts a holistic education system based on the residential college system, as a platform for the integration of the four types of education in the ‘4-in-1’ model.
+This is unique among universities in Macao.
 There are currently ten RCs at UM, namely Chao Kuang Piu College, Cheng Yu Tung College, Cheong Kun Lun College, Choi Kai Yau College, Henry Fok Pearl Jubilee College, Lui Che Woo College, Ma Man Kei and Lo Pak Sam College, Moon Chun Memorial College, Shiu Pong College, and Stanley Ho East Asia College.
 As a complement to the faculty-based system, the RCs serve as a vehicle for whole-person education through systematic planning of experiential programmes.
-RCs aim to nurture students into compassionate and socially responsible individuals with the ability for self-reflection amid a culturally diverse and intellectually stimulating environment.
+RCs aim to nurture students into compassionate and socially responsible individuals with the ability for self-reflection amid a culturally diverse and intellectually stimulating environment, with the aim of nurturing students who are successful in their studies and of high moral character.
+The RCs strive to enhance students’ seven competencies: civic responsibility, global competitiveness, knowledge integration, teamwork, service and leadership, cultural engagement, and healthy living.

-According to statistics from the Web of Science, the number of high-quality academic papers published by UM scholars increased from a little over 190 in 2010 to around 1,800 in 2019, with citation frequency exceeding 24,000.
+According to statistics from the Web of Science (WOS), the number of papers published by UM scholars in high-impact journals increased from 77 in 2007 to over 2,000 in 2020, with over 42,000 citations in 2020.
 Chip research is a key research area at UM.
-The chip research team focuses on developing analogue and mixed signal integrated circuits and systems as well as an advanced R&D platform.
-The team has received a second prize of the State Scientific and Technological Progress Award.
-At the 2019 IEEE International Solid-State Circuits Conference, UM was ranked second in the world along with two other institutes in terms of the number of papers accepted at the conference, next only to Intel.
-Chinese medicine is a signature research area at UM.
-The Chinese medicine research team is committed to the study of Chinese medicine quality and international standards (standardisation, effectiveness, safety, stability and traceability).
-The team has received a second prize of the State Scientific and Technological Progress Award.
-The innovative products developed by the team have won international invention gold awards and more than 40 special science and technology awards in Macao.
+Chip researchers at UM aim to develop analogue and mixed-signal integrated circuits and systems, and to establish advanced research and development platforms.
+They have received a second prize of the State Scientific and Technological Progress Award.
+At the International Solid-State Circuits Conference, the university was ranked second in the world in terms of the number of papers accepted by the conference, next only to Intel.
+Chinese medicine is another signature research area at UM.
+Researchers in this field focus on the quality of Chinese medicine and international standards.
+They have received a second prize of the State Scientific and Technological Progress Award, international invention gold awards for innovative Chinese medicine products, and more than 40 special science and technology awards in Macao.

 The university has spared no effort in the study of the different aspects of Macao, including literature, history, society, law, education, and commerce, in order to provide empirical data and advanced theories for enriching the cultural life and enhancing the well-being of Macao residents.
 It has established the Macao Base for Primary & Secondary Education in Humanities & Social Sciences, and the Macao Base for Primary & Secondary STEM Education to support basic education in Macao.
 In addition, UM actively supports Macao’s development into ‘One Centre, One Platform, and One Base’ by nurturing professionals in various fields, including language, Chinese history and culture, data science, innovation and entrepreneurship, physics, chemistry, and biology.